-- Develop collaboration and leadership skills while working with other high school students from across the country
+- Work with other high school students from across the country

 - Learn about local wildlife and help to preserve vital habitats

 - Learn practical outdoor skills and practice Leave No Trace